owncloud/ocis/changelog/unreleased/add-uid-gid.md

-Enhancement: Add option to pass uidnumber and gidnumber while creating user through ocs
+Enhancement: Add option to create user with uidnumber and gidnumber

 We have added an option to pass uidnumber and gidnumber to the ocis api while creating a new user